-Services that are covered for you What you must pay when you get these services permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+What you must pay when you Services that are covered for you get these services any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare There is no coinsurance. beneficiaries under all Medicare health plans. copayment, or deductible for the MDPP benefit.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-There is no coinsurance, copayment, or deductible for the MDPP benefit.
-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
-In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
-Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
-You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them Prior authorization may be required.
-Medicare Part B drugs may be subject to step therapy requirements.
-0-20% coinsurance; up to \$35 for Medicare-covered Part B insulin drugs.
-You will pay no more than \$35 for one- month's supply of covered insulin.
-Any plan deductible does not apply.
-0 - 20% coinsurance for Medicare- covered Part B Chemotherapy/ Radiation drugs 0 - 20% coinsurance for other Medicare-covered Part B drugs
+Medicare Part B prescription drugs† These drugs are covered under Part B of Original Medicare.
+Administered drugs Members of our plan receive coverage for these drugs You pay \$0 or 20% through our plan.
+Covered drugs include: coinsurance depending on the drug (please call Member • Drugs that usually aren't self-administered by the patient Services to find out which and are injected or infused while you are getting drugs are provided at a physician, hospital outpatient, or ambulatory surgical coinsurance).
+Some drugs may center services. be less than 20% if those drugs • Insulin furnished through an item of durable medical are determined to exceed the equipment (such as a medically necessary insulin pump). amount of inflation. • Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by our plan.
+All other Part B drugs • The Alzheimer's drug, Leqembi®, (generic name For Medicare Part B lecanemab), which is administered intravenously.
+In prescription drugs on our addition to medication costs, you may need additional formulary, you pay the scans and tests before and/or during treatment that could following up to a 30-day add to your overall costs.
+Talk to your doctor about what supply, depending upon the scans and tests you may need as part of your treatment. type of pharmacy and drug: • Clotting factors you give yourself by injection if you have hemophilia.